mhanuel26/TangNano_W5300_TOE_GOWIN/README.md

 * Summary of Current Development State

-	Tang Nano configures the W5300 IC on TOE Shield,  open an UDP socket and check for RECV interrupt to receive data.
-Currently received data can be either printed on serial console or loopback to peer.
+	Tang Nano configures the W5300 IC on TOE Shield upon power up, it first reset the w5300 and send init routine for UDP socket.
+	Afterwards, you can send an UDP packet and get response back.

 * Summary of set up
 	+ The project uses [GOWIN IDE](https://www.gowinsemi.com/en/support/home/)